Material Handling Equipment Manufacturers

 System Automation and Flow Analysis

-As technology advances, so too are the capabilities incorporated into material handling equipment.
+As technology advances, so are the capabilities incorporated into material handling equipment.

 Industry size & Structure

-• The material handling equipment manufacturing industry consists of about 1,425 companies, which employ about 92,600 workers and generate about $43.7 billion annually.
+• The material handling equipment manufacturing industry comprises about 1,400 companies, which employ about 96,000 workers and generate about $35 billion annually.

-• The conveyor and conveying equipment segment is the least concentrated with half of its revenue attributed to its top 50 firms.
-The other three segments are highly concentrated with half of revenue attributed to the top 4 firms.
+• The conveyor and conveying equipment segment is the least concentrated, with half of its revenue attributed to the top 50 firms.
+The other three segments are highly concentrated, with half of revenue attributed to the top four firms.

-• Large companies include Material Handling Systems, Dematic, Bastian Solutions, DMW&H, Crown, Yale Materials Handling, Hyster, Americana, and divisions of Honeywell, Caterpillar, and Komatsu.
+• Large companies include Fortuna (formerly Material Handling Systems), Dematic, Bastian Solutions, DMW&H, Crown Equipment Corp., Hyster-Yale Materials Handling, and divisions of Honeywell, Caterpillar, and Komatsu.

 Industry Forecast